PhoenixTales/phoenix-docs/mechanics/attributes-phoenix.md

                       * EXP_ARMORY
 ```

 *Alchemy* is class-crossing in that it is dealt with by both Mages and Psionics; in the same way as *Archery* or *Marksmanship* and *Huntsmanship* (part of which is all kinds of knowledge about monsters) are relevant for both warriors and thieves. *Metallurgy* does not only matter for forging swords, but begins with common knowledge about ore and ends in refined arts such as runemaking (which is *arcane*).
-This way, some arts and the experience gained in them has synergistic effects on others.
+This way, some arts and the experience gained in them has synergistic effects on others, which was also an idea logx is to credit for.

 ---